 If contractions have not started when your cervix is ripe, your doctor will give you a drug that causes contractions.
 The drug is a man-made version of a hormone called oxytocin.
 This hormone is produced by your body during active labor.
 The drug will be adjusted during labor to strengthen or weaken the contractions.
 After contractions begin, the labor and birth process will be the same as when labor begins on its own.

-The same pain medicines are available for an induced labor as for a spontaneous delivery, including:
+The same pain medications are available for an induced labor as for a spontaneous delivery, including:

 If everything goes well, you will vaginally deliver a healthy baby after the induction.

 It can be hours to several days (very rarely) from the time you are induced until the delivery.
 If your cervix is not ripe when you are scheduled for the induction, labor and delivery could take 2-3 days.
 It could take longer for first-time mothers and for pre-term babies.